prichterich/GPS-Speedreader/README.md

 GPS Speedreader is free to use, and supplied without any warranties.

-The current GPS Speedreader version is 2.2.4 released May 27, 2024.
+The current GPS Speedreader version is 3.0.1 released January 11, 2025.
+Version 3 adds support for posting results from Garmin 255 and 225 Music watches to the GPS Team Challenge.

 ## Downloads